 The “law of works” is fleshly—a self-justifying, self-effort, religious performance that became Israel’s fatal flaw (Rom 9:30-32).
 The problem was not the law – which Paul affirms as “holy, righteous and good”, in fact as “spiritual” (pneuma) – but rather the problem is with us: those who seek to obey it apart from faith (i.e. in the flesh, not by the Spirit).
 The NT reinforces the moral requirement of the law but under a new dynamic—that of a transformed heart empowered by the Spirit (2 Cor 3); that is, according to the “law of faith”.

-Therefore God’s grace and Spirit will bring us to the willing financial support of those who serve the gospel in preaching and teaching and from whom we receive (1 Cor 9:11; 1 Tim 5:17—elders that preach and teach worthy of “double honour”, literally double compensation): “Each one must give as he has decided in his heart, not reluctantly or under compulsion, for God loves a cheerful giver” (2 Cor 9:7).
-Rather than this being an outwardly enforced law through a religious system, it is now internally empowered through the Spirit; thus Paul’s servant-hearted relinquishment of his right as an apostle to financial support while in Corinth is now explained, despite the moral authority of the law to do so (1 Cor 9:1-18).
+Therefore God’s grace and Spirit will bring us to the willing financial support of those who serve the gospel in preaching and teaching and from whom we receive teaching (1 Cor 9:11; 1 Tim 5:17—elders that preach and teach are worthy of “double honour”, i.e. literally double compensation): “Each one must give as he has decided in his heart, not reluctantly or under compulsion, for God loves a cheerful giver” (2 Cor 9:7).
+Rather than this being an outwardly enforced law through a religious system, it is now internally empowered through the Spirit; hence Paul’s servant-hearted relinquishment of his right as an apostle to financial support while in Corinth, despite the moral authority of the law to exert that right, is now explained (1 Cor 9:1-18).
 So, for a religious system to enforce tithing through any form of coercion or guilt manipulation is contrary to the apostolic heart and spirit of the new covenant.
 Nevertheless, it is no longer a question of whether the Spirit will lead us to financially support the work of God, but rather, whether we will obey.

 The OT Tithe: a model

 In Israel the purpose of the tithe was three-fold, to fund: